gsalaman/astro_notes/optics.md

 Saturn is currently 18.3 arcseconds...about 1/3 of an arc-minute.
 May be too small for prime focus.

+10/21/20 Math:
+Doing the full CCD calculation shows we're 15.72 arc minutes by 11.78 arc minutes...so for 4056x3020, that comes out to 4.3 pixels per arc second for both dimensions.

 # iso
 Sensitivity of CCD sensor to light.
 Lower iso is "darker" but less noise.